Ozona's First Water Well

 At first meeting of Crockett County Commissioners Court, July 22, 1891, under a liveoak near the well, the sheriff was instructed to operate the city water works.
 At the time, tents housed most homes and stores, and water was hauled from city well--often by children using toy wagons.
 In a few years homes had private wells and windmills.
 A modern system piped water throughout the city in the early 1900s.

 Erected 1971 by Texas State Historical Survey Committee.
 (Marker Number 3897.)

 Location.
 30° 42.682′ N, 101° 12.033′ W. Marker is in Ozona, Texas, in Crockett County.
-Marker is on Avenue D. Touch for map.
-Marker is located in front of the First Baptist Church across the street from the Northeast corner of the Town Square.
+Marker is on Avenue D. Marker is located in front of the First Baptist Church across the street from the Northeast corner of the Town Square.
+Touch for map.
 Marker is at or near this postal address: 901 Avenue D, Ozona TX 76943, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on May 25, 2018.
-This page originally submitted on April 19, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 91 times since then and 2 times this year.
-Photos: 1. submitted on April 19, 2018, by Brian Anderson of Kingwood, Texas.
-2. submitted on May 18, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on April 19, 2018, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 140 times since then and 20 times this year.
+Photos: 1. submitted on April 19, 2018, by Brian Anderson of Atascocita, Texas.
+2. submitted on May 18, 2018, by Brian Anderson of Atascocita, Texas. • Andrew Ruppenstein was the editor who published this page.